dddrrreee/cs240lx-20spr/labs/11-gc/README.md

 We will build a simple leak detector based on the approaches described in the Purify paper and Boehm's GC paper.
-The tool will attempt to detect blocks of memory that *must* be lost because there are no pointers to it anywhere in the program.
+The tool will attempt to detect blocks of memory that *must* be lost because there are no pointers to them anywhere in the program.

 The leak detector works by using simple mark-and-sweep algorithm to detect all blocks no longer reachable in the program and then, instead